-Since my last newsletter I’ve had a few conversations about the book I mentioned; Company of One, and specifically about the contrast between ‘I have enough’ and ‘I need more’.
+Since my last newsletter went out I’ve had a few conversations about the book I mentioned; Company of One, and specifically about the contrast between ‘I have enough’ and ‘I need more’.

-Paul Jarvis talks about this for small business owners but it can also apply to individuals… and, since I work with both small biz owners AND individuals, I’d love to share a little more about the conversations I’ve been having.
+Author Paul Jarvis talks about this concept for small business owners but it also applies to individuals… and, since I work with both small business owners AND individuals, I’d love to share a little more about the conversations I’ve been having.

 I first came across this idea of horizontal vs vertical tendencies reading about Terry Pratchett’s non-fiction collection ‘A Slip of the Keyboard’ (he was writing specifically about wealth but I believe it applies to mindset too).
 It totally made sense to me, and might explain partly why some people seem so comfortable in their lives whilst others hustle uncomfortably for always-more.

 So what is a horizontal versus vertical mindset?

 The theory goes that those with vertical tendencies will, with each pay-rise / bonus / new commission, continue to increase what they have and change how they live – this might look like

 - trading up the car every two years, regardless of need;

 - trading work-life balance for burnout en-route to the next promotion… and then the next after that;